alby13/fpga-visual-builder/README.md

 # FPGA Visual Builder - Build 19 (August 11, 2024)
 [![Python Version](https://img.shields.io/badge/python-3.10%2B-blue)](https://www.python.org/downloads/)

 FPGA Builder is a graphical tool for designing and simulating FPGA (Field-Programmable Gate Array) layouts.
 The tool allows users to create, rotate, and connect components with ease, providing a grid-based workspace that simplifies alignment and placement.
-This program is free for individual and educational use, but not for companies or commercial products.
+This program is open-source.

 ## Features